Beef Tamales cooked in the Instant Pot in half the time. Along with masa made with bacon drippings and filled with a flavorful shredded beef.

 - 3 Cups Fine Mexican Corn Flour (Masa)

-- 1 tsp Salt (taste the masa and see if more salt is needed)
+- 1 teaspoon Salt (taste the masa and see if more salt is needed)

-- ½ Cup Filtered Bacon Drippings Avocado oil, Olive Oil, or Lard (Manteca) can be used as well.
+- ½ Cup Filtered Bacon Drippings or use Avocado oil, Olive Oil, or Lard (Manteca).

 - 3 Cups Beef Broth Low Sodium and make sure the broth is warm.

-- 3 Cups Cooked Shredded Beef See Recipe in Notes
+- 3 Cups Cooked Red Shredded Beef See Notes

 Instructions